Goat Meat Stew (Caldereta de Cabrito)

-This classic slow-simmered caldereta uses excellent ingredients starting with red wine and finishing with brandy.
+This classic slow-simmered caldereta uses excellent ingredients starting with red wine and finishing with brandy and sherry.
 The thickening agent is also authentic as it uses bread crumbs which stems from a medieval practice.

 - Marinate the goat meat in red wine for half a day.

-- Boil the meat in water until tender.
+- Boil the meat in water until almost tender.
 Reserve the stock.

 - In olive oil, saute in garlic and onion.
 Brown the meat.

 - Add the tomato paste, olive brine and tomato.
 Simmer until meat is tender.